franzenzenhofer/automated-seo-tests/README.md

 6. Note down your `Client ID` and `Client Secret`.
 7. Use these credentials to obtain a `Refresh Token`.
 This step typically involves making an OAuth request, granting permissions, and then extracting the token.
 8. Update your `.env` file with the credentials obtained.

-Certainly!
-Obtaining the refresh token involves a series of steps as you have to grant permissions to your application for the first time.

 #### Obtaining the Gmail Refresh Token: